NeKidaem/max_dump/README.md

 # max_dump

-Extract information from a max file.
+Extract data from the 3ds Max file.

 # Installation